mifrandir/edinburgh/AB/lecture-notes/astrobiology.md

 - used to store energy
 - structural support
-- build by dehydration reaction
+- built by dehydration reaction

 ##### Lipids